codesport/programmable-nfts/README.md

-**Attribution:** This dApp and business plan was created by **Marcos A. B.** with Code Sport Labs.
+**Attribution:** This dApp and business plan was created by **Marcos** with Code Sport Labs.
 His GitHub username is [codesport](https://github.com/codesport).
 If you would like to contribute to this project, just submit pull request.
 If you would like to join our team, email Code Sport Labs at: CodeSportCares@codesport.io

-# Executive Summary: Chainblock DAO (Eight Test NFT DAO)
+# Executive Summary: Chainblock DAO

 This DAO uses NFTs as primitives to provide cashflow entitlements, blockchain-based credentialing, proof of provenance, proof of work (completed labor), and proof of attendance (of events) for individuals in real life scenarios.